Advertise on JTO Shop at Amazon.com

 She and the band realize that by deciding to create their own success, rejecting the life under the umbrella of a traditional corporate-industry album deal, they publicize and support themselves during every performance, one at a time.

 "In my perception what has happened with the (music) industry is less people who enjoy music are actually "heading" the major labels and more business people who are coming in and strategizing how to make the most money out of the artist.
 It seems to me that what the labels are actually are service providers.
-They distribute, manufacture and provide services for the artist -- but the artist creates.
-What's happening now with the Internet and the new independent labels, there's become new avenues-- there's an independent distributor, marketer and publicist.
+They distribute, manufacture and provide services for the artist — but the artist creates.
+What’s happening now with the Internet and the new independent labels, there’s become new avenues– there’s an independent distributor, marketer and publicist.
 An artist no longer has to rely on getting everything from one major record label, and instead are going outside of that and realizing they can develop themselves.
-It's a great time to be in music because there's a revolution going on, and a revolution creates music."
+It’s a great time to be in music because there’s a revolution going on, and a revolution creates music."

-Each audience means a great deal to the Sally Taylor Band, which includes guitarist Chris Soucy, bassist Kenny Castro and its newest member drummer Kyle Comerford -- which Sally refers lovingly to as "my minions."
+Each audience means a great deal to the Sally Taylor Band, which includes guitarist Chris Soucy, bassist Kenny Castro and its newest member drummer Kyle Comerford — which Sally refers lovingly to as "my minions."
 Castro, a fellow "minion," originally from Texas, is a firm believer in the future success of the band, and attributes friendship, support and responsibility as keys.

 "I see a lot more organization and a lot more drive, a lot of bands I worked with were good players but they were happy to be at the level they were at and didn't want anything else, but...
 I want more, and so does the entire band."